jpswade/jpswade.github.io/_posts/2007-05-26-what-is-the-best-antivirus-software.md

 Having said that, there are a number of reasons why you may not wish to use any of the above software, which usually include: they are bulky, resource intensive and generally take over your machine; and/or they cost too much.

-In this day and age we expect something for nothing, so if in fact when you say &#8216;best&#8217; you actually mean &#8216;free&#8217;, then we are suddenly limited to a few options, where realistically there can only be one winner&#8230;
+In this day and age we expect something for nothing, so if in fact when you say &#8216;best' you actually mean &#8216;free', then we are suddenly limited to a few options, where realistically there can only be one winner&#8230;

-Having said that, there are two types of anti-virus which are software (real time scanning), or online scanning, usually Java or Browser Plug-in based (on-demand scanning), ideal for when you&#8217;re fixing a computer which doesn&#8217;t have one installed.
+Having said that, there are two types of anti-virus which are software (real time scanning), or online scanning, usually Java or Browser Plug-in based (on-demand scanning), ideal for when you're fixing a computer which doesn't have one installed.

 These are the contenders&#8230;